lazy-ocean/lazy-ocean/_posts/bits-feb-24.md

 **<a href="https://en.wikipedia.org/wiki/Recursion_(Crouch_novel)" target="_blank"> Recursion by Blake Crouch</a>**: This is my second book by Blake Crouch, and while the first left me with the feeling "this should be a short sci-fi story instead", **Recursion** is much more balanced and, frankly, less mundane.
 Even in the most extreme twists and turns, it never leaves you to figure everything out on your own, which can be a bit annoying, so I think it is a decent read for someone who enjoys sci-fi, but only _from time to time_.

-## Movies {#movies}

-**<a href="https://letterboxd.com/film/the-holdovers/" target="_blank">The Holdovers</a>**: Such a sweet thing, I really enjoyed the warmth of this movie.
-Yeah it was a bit difficult at times to zoom out and not think of <a href="https://letterboxd.com/film/dead-poets-society/" target="_blank">Dead Poets Society</a> (especially given that I've watched it about 5 times, or more), but even with similarities, it is still a great, quite comforting movie.

-**<a href='https://letterboxd.com/film/anatomy-of-a-fall/' target="_blank">Anatony of a Fall</a>**: I really liked how I felt "wow, that's good" and not much else right after watching it, but then I went back to it for a whole week, rethinking whole scenes. _**SPOILER ALERT**_, it leaves you with the same kind of "and that's it?" dissatisfaction, longing for _something_ you don't even know what, it's absolutely fantastic.
-And Sandra Hüller has totally won my heart.

-<blockquote class="twitter-tweet centered"><p lang="en" dir="ltr">Sandra Hüller&#39;s defending her child scene in Anatomy of a Fall remains the best performance of 2023 to me.
-And she deserves more than this. <a href="https://t.co/lMj5EB4K1Z">pic.twitter.com/lMj5EB4K1Z</a></p>&mdash; sharon🕯️sandra hüller Oscar nominee (@iamsharonle) <a href="https://twitter.com/iamsharonle/status/1759306381876949005?ref_src=twsrc%5Etfw">February 18, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Music

-- <a class='spotifyLink' href='spotify:album:1s3ypfinSBGQl36cJSRjOv' target="_blank">Everything Everything's new album</a> is a gem: not the bangers IN YЁ FACE like their previous album (at least its first half), but a breath of fresh air in their own league of no one else.
+- <a class='spotifyLink' href='spotify:album:1s3ypfinSBGQl36cJSRjOv' target="_blank">Everything Everything's new album</a> is a gem: not the bangers IN YE FACE like their previous album (at least its first half), but a breath of fresh air in their own league of no one else.
 - <a class='spotifyLink' href='spotify:track:0eAXtuToazVgRJvKn8Rln9' target="_blank">Sampha</a>, as usual, makes pretty much everyone sound better.
 Mellow, warm hip-hop that I love so much.
 - <a class='spotifyLink' href='spotify:track:6Qb7YsAqH4wWFUMbGsCpap' target="_blank">D U A L I P A</a>. nuff said